marph91/jimmy-test-data/reference_data/default_format/eml/eml/mime_emails/raw_email_encoded_stack_level_too_deep.md

-# Nicolas Fouché has accepted your invitation to Gmail

 Nicolas Fouché has accepted your invitation to Gmail and has chosen the brand new address x.y@gmail.com.
 Be one of the first to email Nicolas at this new Gmail address--just hit reply and send Nicolas a message.